-Leading up to Vision Sunday, we will be having a time of prayer and fasting from Monday, 28 January to Sunday, 03 February.
+We will be having a time of prayer and fasting from Monday, 29 July to Sunday, 04 August.
 We encourage you to participate in whatever way you can, to put time aside to pray and stir your heart.
-We will be gathering together from Monday, 28 January - Thursday, 31 January to pray together from 7:00pm - 8:00pm
+We will be gathering together from Monday, 29 July - Thursday, 01 August to pray together from 7:00pm - 8:00pm

 What is Fasting?